texBy Ken Zurski

 In 1909, British explorer and Antarctic specialist Earnest Shackleton became the first person to come as close to the South Pole as any human had possibly done.
 The goal of course was to reach the elusive Pole, but turning back shy by only 100 miles was an accomplishment worthy of another try at least.
 The fact that no one died in the expedition was even better.

 Yes, the Nimrod Expedition, despite its insinuation, was not a mission for dummies.
 That’s because the word “nimrod” at the time represented something very different than it does today.
-Back then, strength and courage was at the word’s bent.
-A nimrod was held in high regard.
-The name demanded respect, not jeers.
+Back then, strength and courage was it’s core.
+A nimrod was someone who was held in high regard.
+The name demanded respect.

 Shackleton’s hand picked ship, Nimrod, lived up to its moniker too, a reference to Nimrod, the biblical figure and “mighty hunter before the Lord” from the Book of Genesis.
 Nimrod was an older boat and needed work, but Shackleton had little recourse with limited funds.
 He would eventually praise the small schooner as “sturdy” and “reliable.”

-Even before Shackleton’s journey, in the mid 19th century, the term Nimrod was being used to promote other noteworthy ventures.
+Even before Shackleton’s journey, the term nimrod was being used to promote other noteworthy ventures.
 Financier and cutthroat ship builder Cornelius Vanderbilt named a steamboat Nimrod to compete with other commuter boats on New York’s Hudson River.
 It had to be built stronger and faster than others, Vanderbilt instructed.
 No doubt the naming of the ship reflected this too.

 At least that’s the story.